XSTRING-TECH/software-downloads/06_Config_AAS_Auth_Server.md

 ## MUTUAL TLS (mTLS)

 The **xstAuth Light Server** includes a **How to Setup** page under the **Help** menu containing sample mTLS credentials and token-signing and verification credentials.
 The same credentials are also provided as PEM files.
-You can copy and paste the provided private key and certificates into the required configuration fields.

 **IMPORTANT:**
 For production use, you **MUST** generate your own mTLS credentials.